Contact Us

 3. MicroMDM

-MicroMDM is an open-source MDM server aimed at managing Apple devices (iOS and macOS), offering a lightweight and modular approach.
+MicroMDM is an open-source MDM server for managing Apple devices (iOS and macOS) that offers a lightweight, modular approach.

 Pros:

-• Scalable solution, ideal for large deployments of Apple devices.
+• Handles large deployments of Apple devices well.

 Cons: